RutaRoo

 There are also some public transport specific apps, but they were often times just for specific cities but more importantly, didn't really tell you the total length of time of travel to multiple destinations.

-I found out that some people were doing something similar in home assitant, a smart home automation platform (which coincidentally I actually used).
+I found out that some people were doing something similar in home assistant, a smart home automation platform (which I actually used coincidentally).
 But I found out that a lot of them were relying on sketchy, unpublished access to platforms like waze and were likely breaking some form of terms.
 Or they were relying on free google maps api access to do simpler automations.
 Again, not showing multiple routes that I could read.

 Quick app, in and out

 But it didn't make sense.
 Surely I'm not that weird?
-I coulnd't be the only one who would want something like this.
-Increduility changed to excitement however because this was something I knew I could easily make.
+I couldn't be the only one who would want something like this.
+Incredulity changed to excitement however because this was something I knew I could make.

-- Let me pick between driving and public transport since thoes are the ones that tend to vary the most
+2. Let me pick between driving and public transport since those are the ones that tend to vary the most

-- Show me in a clear, clean way the time each route was taking, live, in that moment
+3. Show me in a clear, clean way the time each route was taking, live, in the moment

-- Put something in the tray so that I could glance at it easily
+4. Put something in the menu bar so that I could glance at it easily

-But it still was a bit unnerving why this thing didn't exist.
-Usually low hanging fruit ideas like this are all picked off by throngs of developers way faster and smarter than me.
-It wasn't until I dug deep that I unconvered the real reason why it didn't exist.
+But it still was a bit strange to me why this thing didn't exist.
+Usually easy ideas like this (which some people term low hanging fruit) are all picked clean by throngs of developers who came across the problem earlier.
+I'm certainly not the fastest nor smartest developer by any means.
+It wasn't until I dug deep that I unconverted the real reason why it didn't exist.
+The short version: live traffic is expensive.